himmAllRight/ryMoney/README.md

     cummAmount - The cumulative amount of money towards the budget from each account.
     dueDate    - The date the budget item needs to be paid.

+Budget List - An object that holds all of the budget items and contains the
+              functions to handle the all of the budget items.